pratyushchamola/fitbit/README.md

 # Exercise Tracker - FitBit

-**FitBit** is an exercise-tracker, full-stack Web Application which keeps a log of the exercises performed by the users.
+**FitBit** is an exercise-logger, full-stack Web Application which keeps a log of the exercises performed by the users.
 Users just need to input their name, exercise description.
 And then they can preview their exercise records at any time they will.